Skip to main content

 5. Save and Restart

-• After updating all MCU configurations, click SAVE & RESTART to save and restart Klipper.
+• After completing all MCU configuration updates, click SAVE & RESTART to save and restart Klipper.

 • Re-enter the System page to confirm all MCU connection statuses are normal.

-• Ensure you use the correct IDs actually searched for during this connection test.
+• Ensure you use the correct ID actually searched during this connection test.

-• If configuring multiple toolboards, update the ID in each [mcu] section one by one.
+• If configuring multiple toolboards, update the ID for each [mcu] section one by one.

 • RS232 toolboards must include the baud: 250000 and restart_method: command parameters.

-• After restoring the configuration, the original printer parameters (such as stepper motor, limit switch settings, etc.) will remain unchanged.
+• After restoring the configuration, the original printer parameters (such as stepper motor and endstop settings) will remain unchanged.

-At this point, MCU connection troubleshooting and configuration restoration are complete.
+The MCU connection troubleshooting and configuration restoration are now complete.

 Loading...